vidjil/vidjil/doc/server.md

        - A better option is to use other certificates, for example by configuring free [Let's Encrypt](https://letsencrypt.org/) certificates;
          In `docker-compose.yml`, update `nginx.volumes` to add the directory with the certifictes.

+If you would prefer to use the vidjil over HTTP (not recommended outside of testing purposes), you can use the provided configuration files in `docker/vidjil-server/conf` and `docker/vidjil-client/conf`.
+You will find several files that contain "http" in their name.
+Simply replace the existing config files with their HTTP counter-part (for safety reasons, don't forget to make a backup of any file you replace.)

 ## First configuration and first launch